janl99/OneDriveForBusiness-Explorer-MVC/README.md

 ```

 ###Browsing folders and files
-Returns a list of *OneDriveItemViewModel*, if *folderId* is a null or an empty string, the list will be populated with objects from the root folder
+Returns a list of *OneDriveItemViewModel*, if *folderId* is a null or an empty string, the list will be populated with objects from the root folder.
 ```csharp
 List<OneDriveItemViewModel> oneDriveItems = new List<OneDriveItemViewModel>();
 SharePointClient client = await GetSharePointClient();